catherinetaylor2/Ego-Interaction/README.md

   ### Contents

+  Our dataset contains hand-object interaction sequences for 4 rigid, 1 articulated and 4 non-rigid objects.
+We demonstrate sequences with 1 or 2 hand interactions as well as sequences where no hand tracking has been recorded.
+Interaction sequences contain the following motions:
+  * Rotations and translations of object in 3D space
+  * Object passed between hands
+  * Non-rigid object deformations

-  For each object, we provide:
+  For each object, we provide the following data representing the interaction sequences
-  * skeleton
+  * The solved object skeleton
-  * textured mesh in rest pose
+  * Textured object mesh in rest pose
-  * hand skeleton
+  * The solved hand skeleton
+  * Textured hand mesh in rest pose
   * 6DoF Camera pose
-  * Egocentric RGBD images
+  * Egocentric RGBD images capture by Intel Realsense D435 at 30fps

   ### Access